Oscar Fitzalan Long: Medal of Honor citation

 "Having been directed to order a troop of cavalry to advance, and finding both its officers killed, he voluntarily assumed command, and under a heavy fire from the Indians advanced the troop to its proper position."

 Personal life

-Long married Amy Requa, sister of Mark L. Requa, on October 7, 1896.
+On October 7, 1896, Long married Amy Requa, sister of Mark L. Requa.

 Later life and death

-After retiring as a Brigadier General in 1904, Long moved to Oakland, California and became a businessman.
+After retiring as a Brigadier General in 1904, Long moved to Oakland, California.
+Amy's parents, Isaac Lawrence Requa and Sarah Mower Requa, lived close by in Piedmont, California.
+Here, Long became a businessman.
 He was a member of the Sons of the American Revolution.
 He has a collection of papers on file at the University of California, Berkeley.
-Long is buried at Mountain View Cemetery in Oakland.